twhipple/Cats_and_Dogs_Classification_CNN/README.md

 ## Acknowledgments
 Thank you to Jeff Herman for all of your support and help with code!
-Thank you to scikit-learn for the dataset.
+Thank you to kaggle and 'chetanimravan' for the dataset.